AudioBible/KJV/README.md

     1_PETER 1:18 Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers;

-**Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.

 [![JUST KEEP WATCHING FLAT EARTH VIDEOS AND ANTI NEW WORLD ORDER VIDEOS](images/12790840_469275703272169_3170264075263137737_n.jpg)](https://www.youtube.com/results?search_query=flat+earth+live)